dictionaria/pydictionaria/docs/intro-commandline.md

     C:\>

 If you are unsure, where to go next, it might be helpful to look at the contents of the current folder.
-To do so, run the `dir` ('directory content') command.
+To do so, run the `dir` (‘directory content’) command.

     C:\Users\Bob\Desktop> dir
      Volume in C is OS